andreadeasis/WD-FINALS/readme.md

 Description of the project in details.

 The project involves creating a fully functional, multi-page website modeled after Quirk Books' official site.
 It includes key pages: Home, Shop, About, and Contact.
 The layout and styling aim to replicate the aesthetic and user experience of the original website.
+Responsive up until to an Ipad Pro (1024 x 1366).

-The Header and Footer utilized Bootstrao
+The Header and Footer utilized Bootstrap for a responsive design.
+It is made to be simple as the original was.
+The homepage features a slide for the featured books, which is up to 3 and automatically changes every few seconds.
+For the shop, it features a banner of the Christmas Sale and the shop homepage from the Bootstrap.
+The about section features only the banner for Quirk Books and the image for timeline.
+Lastly, the Contact page has all the information you can use to contact Quirk Books.
+It has icons from Awesome Fonts which can be hovered over and leads to Quirk Book's social media pages.

 The primary goal is to demonstrate familiarize front-end web development using HTML, CSS, JavaScript, and Bootstrap.
 This project is able to showcase: Translate an existing design into functional code, Use responsive design techniques, Implement interactivity and dynamic content.